Saturday, March 26, 2011

 Go have one alone

-Because the individual has freedom
+Because the individual has the freedom

 Friday Tartzat Parashat Vayomer